rachelhahn/dataviz-final-project/README.md

 ![image](https://user-images.githubusercontent.com/23533132/65434458-d78eef80-ddec-11e9-8061-52e28af5426b.png)

 1. This first sketch shows a simple bar chart that would show which countries deployed the most nuclear devices compared to the other countries.
-This sketch definitely answers the first question but none of the other ones because it doesn't show time or location.

 2. The second sketch is a scatter plot that shows how many deployments each country had over time.
-This sketch answers the first question and adds the time aspect to it.
-However, it still does not show location.

 3. The third sketch is a map that shows where each deployment happened and has the user interaction of being able to change the year as well as click on a circle to see more information.
-This sketch answers the questions 1, 2, 3, and 5.
-It still does not answer the 4th question.
-This sketch is very close to what I would like my final visualization to be.

 ## Prototype Visializations